ABCD-EDU/textra-messaging-app/README.md

 $>CREATE USER 'cs222-pregrp3'@'localhost' IDENTIFIED BY 'prelimgroup3';
 $>GRANT ALL PRIVILEGES ON * . * to 'cs222-pregrp3'@'localhost';
 ```
 When using the database from IDEA, you can use these credentials to login.

+## Import SQL File
+Step 1.
+Go to http://localhost/phpmyadmin and login with the root account.<br/>
+Step 2.
+Create a new database on the left-side of the interface and name it as "messenger". (leave everything as default)<br/>
+Step 3.
+Select your newly created database in the list on the left side of the interface.<br/>
+Step 4.
+Go to the Import tab and select browse file.
+Locate the SQL file included in the project and select that file.<br/>
+Step 5.
+Leave everything as default and click the "Go" button to import the dump.

 ### How to use JDBC
 Resources:<br/>